VaguelyElectric/obsidian-explorer-colors/README.md

 If you have any feature requests or suggestions, please feel free to open an issue or preferably, a pull request.

+## Credits

+The plugin is inspired by the work of other great creators in the community, namely I would like to thank FlorianWoelki and the rest of the [Obsidian Iconize](https://github.com/FlorianWoelki/obsidian-iconize) developers, as well as CyanVoxel's [Obsidian-Colored-Sidebar](https://github.com/CyanVoxel/Obsidian-Colored-Sidebar).
+Please check out their work I wouldn't be here without them!

 ## Support
 Finally, If you would like to show your support, consider buying me a coffee.
 It would be greatly appreciated!